Tequesta: Post-European-contact

 The Spanish missionaries were not well received.
 The Keys Indians, as the Spanish called them, denied that they had requested missionaries.
 They did permit a mission to be established because the Spanish had brought gifts for them, but the cacique denied that the King of Spain had dominion over his land, and insisted on tribute for allowing the Spanish to build a church or bring in settlers.
-The Indians demanded food, rum and clothing, but refused to work for the Spanish.
+The Native Americans demanded food, rum and clothing, but refused to work for the Spanish.
 Father Morano reported attacks on the mission by bands of Uchizas (the Creeks who later became known as Seminoles).

-Fathers Mónaco and Alaña developed a plan to have a stockade manned by twenty-five soldiers, and to bring in Spanish settlers to grow food for the soldiers and the Indians.
+Fathers Mónaco and Alaña developed a plan to have a stockade manned by twenty-five soldiers, and to bring in Spanish settlers to grow food for the soldiers and the Native Americans.
 They felt that the new settlement would soon supplant the need for St. Augustine.
 Father Alaña returned to Havana, leaving twelve soldiers and a corporal to protect Father Mónaco.

 The governor in Havana was not pleased.
 He ordered that Father Mónaco and the soldiers be withdrawn, and the stockade burned to deny it to the Uchizas.
 He also forwarded the missionaries' plan to Spain, where the Council of the Indies decided that the proposed mission on Biscayne Bay would be costly and impractical.
 The second attempt to establish a mission on Biscayne Bay had lasted less than three months.

-When Spain surrendered Florida to Britain in 1763, the remaining Tequestas, along with other Indians that had taken refuge in the Florida Keys, were evacuated to Cuba.
+When Spain surrendered Florida to Britain in 1763, the remaining Tequestas, along with other Native Americans that had taken refuge in the Florida Keys, were evacuated to Cuba.
 In the 1770s, Bernard Romans reported seeing abandoned villages in the area, but no inhabitants.